The Offshore Wind Market in Scotland

 We’ve already made great strides in our transition away from fossil fuels.
 In 2020, an estimated 97.4% of Scotland's gross electricity consumption came from renewables.

-In addition, the UK’s Energy Security Strategy aims to deliver 50GW of offshore wind in the UK by 2030 by running annual Contracts for Difference auctions (the UK’s mechanism for supporting low carbon generation) from 2023.
+In addition, the UK’s Clean Energy 2030 Plan aims to deliver 43-50GW of offshore wind in the UK by 2030 by running annual Contracts for Difference auctions (the UK’s mechanism for supporting low carbon generation) from 2023.

 Boasting one of Europe’s largest offshore Renewable Energy Zones, outlined in blue on the Marine Scotland National Marine Plan Interactive (NMPI) online map tool on the left, Scotland is the natural location for your offshore wind project.